uveic/learning-rust/README.md

 * `cargo test part_of_a_test_name`: run any test whose name matches this value.
 * `cargo test -- --ignore`: run only ignored tests.
 All ignore tests include the line `#[ignore]` before the test.
 * `cargo test --test integration_test`: run a particular integration test function.

+`cargo login your-api-token`: you need an account on crates.io in order to publish any crates.
+This command will inform Cargo of your API token and store it locally in ~/.cargo/credentials.

+`cargo publish`: publish your crate to crates.io.

+`cargo install`: install and use binary crates locally.
+It is a convenient way for Rust developers to install tools that others have shared on crates.io.

 ### Code Snippets
 `.iter()`: returns each element in a collection.
 Example below.